Toyota Prius: Batteries

 There are two batteries: the high voltage (HV) battery pack, also known as the traction battery, and a 12-volt battery known as the low voltage (LV) battery.
 The traction battery of the first generation Prius update (2000 onwards) was a sealed 38-module nickel metal hydride (NiMH) battery pack with a capacity of 1.78 kWh at a voltage of 273.6 V, and weighing 53.3 kg and is supplied by Japan's Panasonic EV Energy Co.
 They are normally charged between 40 and 60% of maximum capacity to prolong battery life as well as allow headroom for regenerative braking.
-Each battery pack uses 10–15 kg of lanthanum, and each Prius electric motor contains 1 kg of neodymium; production of the car is described as "the biggest user of rare earths of any object in the world."
+Each battery pack uses 10–15 kg of lanthanum, and each Prius electric motor contains 1 kg of neodymium; production of the car has been described as "the biggest user of rare earths of any object in the world."
 The LV battery provides power to the computer and various accessories such as wiper motors, headlights etc.